matrix-org/matrix-spec-proposals/proposals/3765-rich-room-topics.md

-The combination of `format` and `formatted_body` currently utilised to enable HTML in `m.room.message` events could be generalised to `m.topic` events.
+The combination of `format` and `formatted_body` currently utilised to enable HTML in `m.room.message` events could be generalised to `m.room.topic` events.
 However, this would only allow for a single format in addition to plain text and is a weaker form of reuse than described in the introductory section of [MSC1767].